MicrosoftDocs/sdk-api/sdk-api-src/content/fileapi/nf-fileapi-createfilea.md

 ### -param dwDesiredAccess [in]

-The requested access to the file or device, which can be summarized as read, write, both or neither zero).
+The requested access to the file or device, which can be summarized as read, write, both or 0 to indicate neither).

 The most commonly used values are <b>GENERIC_READ</b>,
        <b>GENERIC_WRITE</b>, or both